 - Specific length, i.e., 12-15 characters

-If you follow this rules, you can create a secure password.
+If you follow these rules, you can create a secure password.
 But you can’t honestly make a random password as you are human.
 So instead, you can use password generators like Strong Password Generator.
 ApplyAnd to remember passwords use password manager services.
 For example, LastPass, or 1Password.

 Step 2: Use reCAPTCHA